dojo/framework/docs/en/testing/supplemental.md

 }
 ```

-During application use, you would expect to click on the `profile` link and be directed to a page welcoming the user.
-You can write a functional test to verify this behavior.
+During application use, a user would expect to click on the `profile` link and be directed to a page welcoming them.
+A functional test can be created to verify this behavior.

 > tests/functional/main.ts